 Harvesting

 If you pick an avocado from a tree when it’s not ready, you might think you don’t like that variety when it’s really your fault for picking it at the wrong time.
 Use a reference chart to get an idea of when a particular variety might be ready to harvest.
-I have some reference charts in my post called, “When to pick avocados.”
+I have some reference charts in my post called, “When to pick avocados,” such as this one:

 Also, get to know how an avocado tree makes its fruit: it grows flowers in the winter and spring, and then some of those flowers become fruit; some avocado varieties (such as Fuerte) grow their fruit rapidly and the fruit is ready to pick that winter, but others (such as Holiday) mature their fruit slowly and are not ready to be picked until the second summer.